renanfranca/renanfranca.github.io/_posts/2023-01-08-how-did-i-earn-money-to-fix-an-issue-from-an-open-source-software.md

 ---
 layout: post
-title: How did I earn money to fix an issue from an Open Source Software (OSS)
+title: How did I earn money to fix an issue from an Open Source Software (OSS)?
 description: I am going to share my approach and my own experience and opinion about fixing a bounty issue from the jhipster-lite Open Source Software (OSS)
 date: 2023-02-03 16:55:48 -0300
 tags: jhipster-lite